-Trinity loves to send people into the world, supporting brothers and sisters as they seek to reach and serve people in places as diverse as Singapore, Spain, East Oxford and the Middle East.
+Trinity loves to send people into the world, supporting brothers and sisters as they seek to reach and serve people in places as diverse as Singapore, Spain and the Middle East.

 As a senior itinerant speaker with RZIM, Max is passionate about the power of the gospel of Jesus Christ to transform lives.
 His research interests relate to the relationships between faith, politics, public policy, economics, and moral reasoning.
 Born in Sri Lanka, Max’s family moved to Australia as refugees when he was one year old.
 He has worked as a lawyer and a political and policy adviser, including time as senior social policy adviser to the Leader of the Australian Opposition.
 Max was educated at the Australian National University and the University of Oxford and he speaks at churches, businesses, universities, public and government events, debates, and conferences.
-He lives in Singapore with his wife, Fiona, and son, Zachary.
+He lives in Singapore with his wife Fiona, son Zachary, and daughter Ariel.

 Gerson Mercadal is an OCCA Fellow based in Spain with Fundación RZ, RZIM’s regional office in Spain.
 Gerson holds a degree in building engineering from the Polytechnic University of Catalonia and certificates in Christian apologetics and theological studies from the Oxford Centre of Christian Apologetics and Wycliffe Hall (University of Oxford).
 Originally from the Spanish island of Menorca, Gerson has spent three years in the UK: first as a volunteer with UCCF in Canterbury, then as a student at Oxford, and finally as a student worker with Trinity Church Oxford, discipling and preaching as part of the leadership team.
 Gerson combines his role as an OCCA Fellow with his job with GBU, the Spanish IFES movement, as a local part-time staff-worker in Madrid, where he now lives with his wife, Hannah.
 On many occasions like mission weeks, both roles naturally coexist and intertwine.The goal continues to be to make Jesus truly known and to break down intellectual and emotional barriers to the biblical gospel.
 Gerson is passionate about reaching both the highly secular anti-theists in Spain and the nominally Christian who have not yet embraced the freedom and truth of the message of Jesus.